-- 23.1.5 Olympic Equipment contracts shall be agreed between ISAF and the appropriate Classes and / or manufacturers by May 1st in the year four years before the Olympic Sailing Competition.
-The contract shall require the Class to be an ISAF Class at the first opportunity thereafter, and, in any event, prior to the Olympic Games, and to remain an ISAF Class while it remains Olympic Equipment.
-In the event that ISAF is unable to agree the contract for particular Equipment, Council shall decide alternative Equipment in November of the year four years before the Olympic Sailing Competition from a list of Equipment options provided by the ISAF Executive. - 23.1.6 Council may only change a decision already made with regard to selection of an Olympic Event or Equipment if at least 75% of votes cast are in favour of a motion to change that specific Olympic Event or Equipment selection.
-In such an event, the timescales in regulation 23.1.3 shall not apply, and any subsequent voting process shall ensure that an Event or Equipment is de-selected, or new Event or Equipment is selected, only after a vote of more than 50% of votes cast in favour of the decision. - 23.1.7 ISAF shall review its Event and Equipment choices for the ISAF Youth World Championships, and for the Youth Olympic Games, following any change of Olympic Events or Equipment, to ensure that there remains a clear, pathway for MNAs and sailors from Youth to Olympic. - 23.1.8 Olympic Event and Equipment Voting Processes - (a) Committees voting on a recommendation to Council shall use the appropriate process defined below.
+- 23.1.5 Olympic Equipment contracts shall be agreed between World Sailing and the appropriate Classes and / or manufacturers by 1 May in the year four years before the Olympic Sailing Competition.
+The contract shall require the Class to be a World Sailing Class at the first opportunity thereafter, and, in any event, prior to the Olympic Games, and to remain a World Sailing Class while it remains Olympic Equipment.
+In the event that World Sailing is unable to agree the contract for particular Equipment, Council shall decide alternative Equipment in November of the year four years before the Olympic Sailing Competition from a list of Equipment options provided by the Board. - 23.1.6 Council may only change a decision already made with regard to selection of an Olympic Event or Equipment if: - (a) Regulation 23.1.9 applies; or - (b) at least 75% of votes cast are in favour of a motion to change that specific Olympic Event or Equipment selection.
+In such an event, the timescales in regulation 23.1.3 shall not apply, and any subsequent voting process shall ensure that an Event or Equipment is de-selected, or new Event or Equipment is selected, only after a vote of more than 50% of votes cast in favour of the decision. - 23.1.7 World Sailing shall review its Event and Equipment choices for the Youth World Championships, and for the Youth Olympic Games, following any change of Olympic Events or Equipment, to ensure that there remains a clear, pathway for Member National Authorities and sailors from youth to Olympic. - 23.1.8 Olympic Event and Equipment Voting Processes - (a) Committees voting on a recommendation to Council shall use the appropriate process defined below.
 Council may vote to accept the recommendation of a reporting committee.
 If Council does not so do, it shall then use the appropriate process defined below to make its decision(s). - (b) For the decision under Regulation 23.1.3(b), there shall be a single ballot paper listing the ten Events and associated Equipment selected for the next Olympics.
 Each voting member of the committee (or Council) shall mark an X against those whose inclusion in the Olympics after next he or she wishes to be reviewed.
 Members can vote for any number of Events to be reviewed (including none).
 The Event receiving the most votes shall be subject to review.
 The Events receiving the second and third most votes shall also be subject to review if they received more than 50% of votes cast (excluding abstentions).
-If no Event receives any votes, then, notwithstanding Regulation 23.1.3(b), no Event shall be reviewed. - (i) (When there is a tie that needs to be broken, a separate run-off ballot shall be held between the tied Events to break it.
+If no Event receives any votes, then, notwithstanding Regulation 23.1.3(b), no Event shall be reviewed. - (i) When there is a tie that needs to be broken, a separate run-off ballot shall be held between the tied Events to break it.
 When a tie involves more than two Events, and a run-off ballot only partially breaks that tie, another run-off ballot shall be held between those who are still tied. - (ii) When all tied Events remain tied after a run-off ballot, the chairman of the meeting shall have a casting vote.